 The cards use a contactless technology called NFC (near field communication).
 Each card has a contactless NFC chip and radio frequency (RFID) antenna, which is why they’re sometimes called RFID credit cards or RFID chip credit cards, too.

 When you’re shopping with a contactless card, you wave it over the terminal, and your card uses radio frequencies and a one-time code to complete the transaction.
 There’s no need to swipe, sign, or dip.
+You’ll still earn the same credit card rewards you normally would for the purchase.

 The whole tap-and-go process takes a few seconds, making it infinitely faster than EMV chip cards.
 That’s why contactless cards are perfect for speedy transactions, like in line at a coffee shop or on a city bus.